rbec276/rbec276.github.io/_posts/2021-02-26-Reference.md

 </p> -->

 ## Stream Preview
 Before you start streaming, check out your scenes and customizations in the Stream Preview window.
-You can also check while streaming to make sure your viewers are seeing everything you want them to see.
+You can also use Stream Preview while streaming to make sure your viewers are seeing everything you want them to see.

 ![UI stream preview](https://raw.githubusercontent.com/rbec276/rbec276.github.io/master/assets/UI_stream_preview.PNG)
 <!-- <p align="center">